plone/plone.app.multilingual/README.rst

 Root Language folders
 ---------------------

 After the setup, PAM will create root folders for each of your site's languages and put translated content into the appropriate folders.
-A language folder implements INavigationRoot, so from the user's point of view, each language is "jailed" inside its correspondent language folder.
-There are event subscribers in place to capture user interaction with content and update the language in contents accordingly, for example when user moves or copy content between language folders.
+A language folder implements INavigationRoot, so from the user's point of view, each language is "jailed" inside its corresponding language folder.
+There are event subscribers in place to capture user interaction with content and update the language in contents accordingly, for example when a user moves or copies content between language folders.

 Babel view